seL4/docs/content_collections/_dependencies/camkes.md

 ### Build Dependencies

 ####  Ubuntu

-> *Tested on Ubuntu 18.04 LTS*
+These instructions are intended for Ubuntu LTS versions 18.04, 20.04, and 22.04.

-Install the following packages on your Ubuntu machine:
+Install the following packages:

 ```sh
 sudo apt-get install clang gdb